Tax Tips for Divorced Dads

 Deducting Alimony and Child Support

 Child support payments are not deductible on your tax returns.
-Child support payments are never tax-deductible and were never tax-deductible, but the situation is more complicated for alimony payments.
+However, the situation is more complicated for alimony payments.

-The Tax Cuts and Jobs Act (TCJA) was signed into law by President Trump in 2017, and this law effectively phases out alimony payment deductions.
-Any alimony or separate maintenance payment that was agreed upon after Dec.
-31, 2018 is not deductible.
-However, any payments related to a divorce or separation agreement that was struck before Jan.
-1, 2019 are still deductible.
+President Trump signed the Tax Cuts and Jobs Act (TCJA) into law in 2017, and this law effectively phases out alimony payment deductions.
+Any alimony or separate maintenance payment that was agreed upon after December 31, 2018, is not deductible.
+However, any payments related to a divorce or separation agreement that was struck before January 1, 2019, are still deductible.

 Other Deductions Related to Children